Quantum magnonics: when magnon spintronics meets quantum information science: Non-Hermitian physics and symmetry

 \subsection{$\mathcal{PT}$ symmetry in spintronics}

 Despite that $\mathcal{PT}$ symmetry was originally developed in quantum mechanics, this concept has been employed in classical systems, such as photonic crystals, then extended to mechanical membranes and electrical circuits.
 As we have mentioned in this review, SWs have many properties analogous to electromagnetic waves, such as BEC \cite{NikuniPRL2000, BenderPRL2012}, squeezed states \cite{KamraPRB2019, ZhaoPRL2004}, frequency combs \cite{WangPRL2021}, and quantum entanglement \cite{Yuanantibunch2020}.
 The success of exploring $\mathcal{PT}$ symmetry and non-Hermiticity in optics stimulates these research activities in magnonic systems.
+We shall first review the studies of $\mathcal{PT}$ symmetry in coupled magnets in Section \ref{sec_coupled_magnets_PT}.
+The physics here is mostly classical and it is included as a relevant and additional feature of the coupled magnets system discussed in Section \ref{sec_magnonmagnon}.
+Then we shall proceed to discuss the $\mathcal{PT}$ symmetry in hybrid magnon-photon system in Section \ref{sec_cavity_magnonics_PT}.
+We expect purely quantum effects to manifest themselves as one goes to the low temperature regime or reduces the number of spins in the system, as discussed below.